ericjohnlucas1/samplepersonsapi_springboot/README.md

 I have manually tested this through many different cases, as well as writting a basic automated test using `org.springframework.test.web.servlet.result.MockMvcResultHandlers`.

-This test can be found at
+This test can be found in this repository at `/src/test/java/com/example/restservice/RestControllerTests.java`